stackchat-ai/wechat-mini-program-messenger-sdk/README.md

 ```

 ### Messenger as a subPackage
 If you would like to split the messenger out of the main package of you app in order to keep the file size small, you can easily split out the code into a subpackage.
-Before you do this however make sure that you [understand the limitations of sub packages within the mini-program ecosystem]("https://developers.weixin.qq.com/miniprogram/en/dev/framework/subpackages.html")
+Before you do this however make sure that you [understand the limitations of sub packages within the mini program ecosystem]("https://developers.weixin.qq.com/miniprogram/en/dev/framework/subpackages.html")

 #### Layout
 Your subpackage contents should be laid out following these conventions.